Careers in Aquatic Life Sciences

 04 67 74 45 03 | 06 87 91 47 15

-Short Course – Use of Aquatic Animals for Scientific Purposes – Practitioner
+Short Course – Use of Aquatic Animals for Scientific Purposes – Implementer

 Aquatic animals play a vital role in a wide range of scientific research.
 Their use contributes to major advances in various fields, such as biomedical research, environmental studies, ecotoxicology, wildlife monitoring, and conservation biology.

-In accordance with Decree No. 2013-118 of February 1, 2013, which transposes European Directive TU into French law, anyone involved in experimental procedures on these animals is required to complete specific training.
+In accordance with Decree No. 2013-118 of February 1, 2013, which transposes European Directive TU into French law, any person involved in experimental procedures on these animals must undergo specific training.

-This training program aims to share best practices in animal ethics and welfare, while developing the skills needed to work in a manner that respects animals and complies with current regulatory standards.
+This training program aims to teach best practices in animal ethics and welfare, while developing the skills needed to work in a manner that respects animals and complies with current regulatory standards.

 Short Course – Use of Aquatic Animals for Scientific Purposes – Course Designer